Applying for a Medicare Application: What You Need to Know

 How Does a Person Enroll in Medicare?

 If a person isn’t automatically enrolled in Medicare, then they will need to enroll themselves.
-There are a few options to choose from.
+There are a few ways to sign up for Medicare.

 Contact Social Security to Set Up Medicare Coverage